ExploraMDBR/next-stop/README.md

 ## <a name="infos"></a>Project additional infos

 ### Project purpose
-*Next stop explora* is designed to be an installation.
+*Next stop* is designed to be an installation.
 A full size train cockpit features a display and a basic console.

 **Two versions** of the installation have been presented:
 - The first one was displaying a video recorded in real time by a camera placed on topo of small toy train controlled through a reley and activated during “Running” state.
 The train rails were installed above the installation